-Connect the RV to utility power (power from an outside source such as a plug-in outlet) only through an approved device, to protect against the possibility of generator power and utility power being connected.
-Consult the Installation Manual (publication 981-0601) for information on isolating the genset from utility-supplied power.
+Connect the RV or commercial vehicle to utility power (power from an outside source such as a plug-in outlet) only through an approved device, to protect against the possibility of generator power and utility power being connected.
+Consult the Installation Manual (publication 981-0605) for information on isolating the genset from utility-supplied power.